thstamod/light-react-validator/README.md

  ### track example:

- In order to the validator watches the input should be passed the ref through the hook's track function.
+ In order to the validator watch, the input should be passed to the ref through the hook's track function.
 Note: Each field is required to have a unique name as a key.

  ```tsx